dghvici/ETL-Pipeline/README.md

 A big take away was that it is often easier to start simply and build complexity, rather than start adding complexity straight away.

+The jazz music as we wait in slack is rather quite lovely.

-### As a group, how do we rate the poject success?
+### As a group, how do we rate the project success?

 It's a shame we didn't finish, but we are proud of what we've learnt and how we worked together.